cloudflare/cloudflare-docs-engine/src/content/platform/sites/start-from-worker.md

       let pathname = new URL(event.request.url).pathname
       return new Response(`"${pathname}" not found`, {
         status: 404,
-        statusText: 'not found',
+        statusText: "not found",
       })
     }
   }
   ```

-  For more information on the configurable options of `getAssetFromKV` see [the template's source](https://github.com/cloudflare/worker-sites-template/blob/master/workers-site/index.js).
+  For more information on the configurable options of `getAssetFromKV` see [the template’s source](https://github.com/cloudflare/worker-sites-template/blob/master/workers-site/index.js).

 4. You should now be all set you can run `preview` or `publish` as you would normally with your Worker project!